 Downsides?
-If your dog wants a particular toy, they may need to empty the entire tower – which defeats the point of the dog toy storage.
+If your dog wants a particular toy, they may need to empty the entire tower, defeating the dog toy storage point.
 Also, it only comes in one 21-inch high size.
 So it won’t work for large or giant dogs.

 Sometimes, simple works best.
 Woodlore Cedar offers a basic dog toy storage in sweet-swelling cedar.
 You won’t need to worry about household pests crawling into your dog’s favorite toys!
 The sturdy slats hold up to your dog’s searching for their toy (or they can peer through the slats without any trouble).
 You can easily carry the box around, and the clean lines look attractive in any setting.